Sundays from 10 - 10:45 a.m.

 • How we can apply that same idea in our culture.

-This fall, we listen to God’s voice to us through 2 Samuel.
+This spring, our class will listen to God’s voice to us through 1 and 2 Timothy.

 Leaders: Michael Whisenhunt and John Hamilton